 Purpose: This organization serves as a link between the college and its alumni, faculty and friends.
-It proposes to relate the college program to the community and to make the college aware of the needs of the people in the four-county area served by Mississippi Gulf Coast Junior College.
+It proposes to make the college aware of the needs of the people of the four-county area served by Mississippi Gulf Coast Junior College.

-Membership and Organization: Former students, faculty, staff and friends are eligible for membership in the Association.
+Membership and Organization: Former students and faculty and staff members are eligible for membership in the Association.
 Annual dues are \$2.50 per person or \$3.00 per couple.
 Five year dues are \$8.00 per person and \$10.00 per couple.
 Life membership is \$25.00 per couple.
-There are organized chapters in each of the four counties which meet in September.
-District meetings are held at Homecoming in the fall and in the spring.